dotnet/machinelearning/docs/code/VBufferCareFeeding.md

 One possible alternate (wrong) implementation of this would be to just say `dst=src` then scale all contents of `dst.Values` by `c`.
-But, then `dst` and `src` would share references to their internal arrays, completely compromising the callers ability to do anything useful with them: if the caller were to pass `dst` into some other method that modified it, this could easily (silently!) modify the contents of `src`.
+But, then `dst` and `src` would share references to their internal arrays, completely compromising the caller's ability to do anything useful with them: if the caller were to pass `dst` into some other method that modified it, this could easily (silently!) modify the contents of `src`.
 The point is: if you are writing code *anywhere* whose end result is that two distinct `VBuffer` structs share